An overview of immersive technologies

 Immersive can be very useful in engaging audiences with stories that may not be able to be told through collections or traditional interpretation methods.
 For example, if there is a place or area that no longer exists, virtual reality can bring it back to life for someone to walk around.
 If there is a piece of archaeology that is difficult to imagine in its former life, augmented reality can project what it used to look like just above the artefact.

-Immersive technology offers an immersive and interactive experience that can engage audiences in a way that traditional methods can’t.
+Immersive technology offers an immersive and interactive experience that can engage audiences in a way that traditional methods often can’t.
 But immersive can also be used in other departments – in marketing campaigns, for collections management, community outreach, and more.
 With its growing prevalence and all of the opportunities it presents, immersive shouldn’t sit within one department or team – it should be part of everyone’s CPD.

 Unsurprisingly, initially there was a belief that immersive experiences would attract and engage younger audiences.
 Although this can be the case, younger people often have high expectations of immersive technology due to having used it before through at-home gaming, VR cafes, etc. According to Audience of the Future’s ‘The Immersive Audience Journey’ report, the jury is still out as to whether immersive audiences are new audiences.
 The key recommendation is that museums need to analyse how well an immersive experience fits with their identified ‘target audience’s motivations, preferences, and demographics’.